 Once you complete your lower, you can have it anodized or coated in other popular coatings such as Duracoat, Alumahyde, or even just spray paint if you’re feeling fancy.

 How hard is it to finish an 80%?

-You’ll need some specialized equipment such as a drill press or mill and some bits, but an 80% AR-15 lower receiver is very doable for someone who has patience and some mechanical inclination.
+You’ll need some specialized equipment such as a drill press, power drill, or a wood router, but an 80% AR-15 lower receiver is very doable for someone who has patience and some mechanical inclination.
 The AR-15 lower is quite forgiving since you are only machining out the pocket for the trigger and some pin holes.